NoelV11/Secode/README.md

 # Secode
-- Secode is Insecure Code Detector tool, that analyzes your code, to find Anomalies in your codes say Insecure Functions, that makes your code insecure.
+- Secode is Insecure Code Detector tool, that analyzes your code, to find anomalies in your codes, say Insecure Functions, that makes your code insecure.
-- But, it doesn't stops there, it as a precautionary measure, provides you with safer function alternatives like for use of `strcpy()` you must use Secure alternative's like `lstrcy()`, that you can implement on your code, to make it Safe and Secure.
+- But, it doesn't stop there - as a precautionary measure, Secode provides you with safer function alternatives - like for the use of `strcpy()` which is vulnerable to Buffer Overflow,you must instead use secure alternative(s) like `lstrcy()`, that you can implement on your code, to make it secure.

-# How it's Different
+# How is it different?
-- Secode is powered by a **stringent and comprehensive ruleset**, that can detect vulnerabilities pretty easily, which is updated regularly, as more vulnerabilities and exploits emerge.
+- Secode is powered by a **stringent and comprehensive ruleset**, that can detect vulnerabilities pretty easily, which will be updated regularly, as more vulnerabilities and exploits emerge.
-- Secode enforces the concept of "**Secure Coding" and "Secure Software Devloepment Life Cycle (Secure SDLC)"** which is now gaining much needed attention during the development process of any software
+- Secode enforces the concept of "**Secure Coding" and "Secure Software Devloepment Life Cycle (Secure SDLC)"** which is now gaining much needed traction during the development process of any software
-- **But, it doesn't stops there, _it provides you with safer function alternatives like for use of `strcpy()` you must use Secure alternative's like `lstrcy()`, that you can implement on your code, to make it Safe and Secure._**

-## What Does Secode Scan on The Code(s) You Provide?
+## What does a Secode scan on the Code(s) you provide,give you?

 Your Code Report provides you information about:-